Alexandre-50/Project_Kafka_Sport_Event/projet_big_data/real-time-sport-events-kafka/README.md

-# Real-time Sport Events Stream with Kafka
+# Football Events Stream with Kafka

 ## Project Overview
 This project implements a **real-time event streaming pipeline** using **Apache Kafka** running on Docker.
-The goal is to simulate a live sports feed (football matches) where events like Goals, Fouls, and Cards are generated in real-time, ingested by Kafka, and processed by a consumer application to display live statistics.
+The goal is to simulate a live sports feed (football matches) where events like goals, fouls, and cards are generated in real-time, ingested by Kafka, and processed by a consumer application to display live statistics.

 ## Chosen Tool: Apache Kafka
-I selected **Apache Kafka** for this project because it is the industry standard for building real-time data pipelines and streaming apps.
-*   **Why Kafka?**: It provides high throughput, scalability, and decouples the data producers from the consumers.
-In a real-world sports analytics context, Kafka allows handling thousands of match events per second reliably.
-*   **Role in Big Data Ecosystem**: Kafka acts as the central nervous system.
-It ingests high-velocity data (Event Streaming) which can then be consumed by multiple downstream systems (Real-time Dashboards, Data Lakes for historical analysis, Machine Learning models).
+The main Big Data tool used in this project is **Apache Kafka**, combined with **Apache ZooKeeper** for coordination.

+Kafka is a **distributed event streaming platform** designed to handle high-throughput, real-time data streams.
+It is widely used in industry for building data pipelines, streaming analytics, microservices communication, and real-time monitoring systems.

+In this project:
+- Kafka acts as the **central message broker**
+- ZooKeeper manages broker coordination and metadata
+- Python applications act as **producer** and **consumer**

 ---